breatheco-de/content/src/content/lesson/what-is-the-internet.md

 ## Everything is Text (HTTP)

-As it was to be expected, if you wish to share documents, all you need is text.
+As it is to be expected, if you wish to share documents, all you need is text.
 When you build web pages, everything runs under the HTTP protocol (The Hypertext Transfer Protocol) which is a specialist in text transmission.

 What this means is that: everything is text.
 For example, if you wish to send a photograph to your grandmother through an email, this is more or less what happens:

-+ The picture becomes text (at this point, its text that you wont be able to understand).
++ The picture becomes text (at this point, it's text that you wont be able to understand).
 + It gets transmitted through the Internet as text.
 If a hacker intercepts this, what they would see is a bunch of symbols/letters/numbers one after the other.
-+ That chain of characters arrives at your grandmother’s computer.
++ That long sequence of characters arrives at your grandmother’s computer.
-+ Your grandmother double clicks the photo and the program she is using to see the photo transforms that text back into an image understandable to a human.
++ Your grandmother double clicks the photo and the program she uses to see the photo transforms the text back into an image understandable to a human.

 ![what is the internet](https://ucarecdn.com/2fd53b0a-5243-4440-8fc6-7fd74ac5a46e/)

-<small style="color:grey">Image 1: The 4 steps needed to send images over the internet: first it turns to text, then it travels, then it arrives at grandma's computer, grandma opens the picture and the picture shows… lastly, grandma is happy looking at her grandson!</small>
+<small style="color:grey">Image 1: The 4 steps needed to send images over the internet: first it turns to text, then it travels, then it arrives at grandma's computer, grandma opens the picture and the picture shows… lastly, grandma is happy looking at her grandson's photo!</small>

-## But how do Pictures (and stuff) travel?
+## But How Do Pictures (and stuff) Travel?

 Everything is connected.
 The best way to understand this is by comparing it to the postal service: